 For 10 years, I worked in Content Development, creating formational and training materials for Grafted Life Ministries.
 I was blessed to be the founding director of Grafted Life’s spiritual direction association ESDA, having conceived this support ministry and overseen its development for the first 5 years.
 I have also served as staff and adjunct faculty at Biola University.
 As the facilitator for Biola’s Center for Spiritual Renewal, I supervised 75 spiritual directors and oversaw all community-building events at Biola’s Institute for Spiritual Formation.
 As adjunct faculty, I taught spiritual formation classes for both Talbot School of Theology and Biola’s Music in Worship program.

-Prior to my work in spiritual formation, I enjoyed a 28 year career in various aspects of live theatre, both on stage and behind the scenes.
+Prior to my work in spiritual formation, I enjoyed a 28 year career in various areas of live theatre, both on stage and behind the scenes.
 I graduated with distinction from Stanford University with a bachelor’s degree in Sociology: Organizational Behavior, and am member of Phi Beta Kappa.
 My master’s degree is in Spiritual Formation and Soul Care from Talbot School of Theology.

 A native and resident of Southern California, I currently live in Hamilton, Ontario, Canada, where I am a candidate to ordination in the Anglican Church of Canada.
 I have also lived in Northern California; Toronto, Canada; and Dallas, TX.
 My husband Matthew is a teacher, writer and scholar who completed his PhD in Christian spirituality and neuroscience at the Toronto School of Theology in 2016.
 Also an entrepeneur, he has a thriving Etsy business, Rx Grins.
-We share our home with Gomez, an elderly 8 lb chihuahua-mix dog with mellow disposition and a love for people.
+We share our home with Gomez, an elderly 9 lb Chihuahua dog with mellow disposition and a love for people.

 In December 2012, I was diagnosed with breast cancer and spent the first half of 2013 going through surgery, chemotherapy, and radiation treatments.
 I have been out of treatment since July 2013 and have been doing great ever since.
 Though it was a difficult journey, God’s loving presence was clearly within it.
 As I continue to move forward, I’m interested to see how God will integrate my experience with breast cancer with my work in spiritual direction and retreat.